CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 # CsabaDu.DynamicTestData.NUnit

-`CsabaDu.DynamicTestData.NUnit` is a lightweight, robust type-safe C# framework designed to facilitate dynamic data-driven testing in NUnit framework, by providing a simple and intuitive way to generate `TestCaseData` instances at runtime, based on `CsabaDu.DynamicTestData` features.
+`CsabaDu.DynamicTestData.NUnit` is a lightweight, robust type-safe C# framework designed to facilitate dynamic data-driven testing in NUnit framework, by providing a simple and intuitive way to generate `TestCaseData` instances or object arrays at runtime, based on `CsabaDu.DynamicTestData` features.

 ## Table of Contents